-This page provides an overview of resources to help you and your community adapt to a changing climate.
+Resources to help you and your community adapt to our changing climate

 Adaptation Inspiration video series

 Watch our new short video series: Adaptation Inspiration to learn more about Hudson Valley communities taking climate smart action.
 All videos are now available with English or Spanish captions!

 - Plan for Sea-Level Rise (with Spanish captions)

 - Sustainable Shorelines (with Spanish captions)